AU-BCE-EE/Larsen-2025-Masterthesis-DFCs/README.md

 Files specifically relavant to the field experiment applying cattle slurry.
 Includes and overview of the DFC and thier respective flows, and the applied treatments.

 ## `Lab-Trails`
 Overviews, data from analytical tests and calculations for the lab-experiments.
-Includes overview of treatment for each sample, slurry(pH, TAN, DM, acid dosage) soil(BD, water content) and flow-data, and calculation of the application rates.
+Includes overview of treatment for each sample, slurry(pH, TAN, DM, acid dosage) soil(BD, water content) and flow-data, calculations of the application rates and the calculations for preparing the packed soils.

 ### `soil-sample-Ids`
 each soil sample has a distint number, denoted in these files in the case they had been switched.

 ## `Output`
 csv-output of CRDS data treatment and modelling.
-There is also a txt-file which explains changes between script version
+There is also a txt-file which explains changes between script versions

 ### `1-inital-extraction`
 Stable PPB-data extracted from raw-CRDS dat-files.

 ### `2-Flux-conversion`
-Stable PPB-data converted into flux, outputted here before major data treatment decisions.
+Stable PPB-data converted into flux, outputted here before major data treatment forks.

 ### `3-integration`
 Background-corrected (inverse ditance weighting) & linearly interpolated flux data, and accumulated emissions.